 KWB SPM module mounted on KWB automatic pellet boiler

-This weekend, during an exhibition, I had the chance to speak with the Benelux boss of KWB.
-I quickly plugged it into the SPM which had been of great interest to me for the past few months.
+This weekend, during an exhibition fair, I had the chance to talk with the Benelux boss of KWB.
+I quickly plugged it into the SPM which had interested me greatly for a few months.

-Unfortunately, the reality is far from the effects of announcements from prospectuses and media articles which are generally satisfied with copied and pasted press releases.
+Unfortunately the reality is far from the effects of advertisements in leaflets and articles in the media which are generally content with copy and paste of press releases.

 To be honest, he strongly believes that the kWB wood stirling cogenerator will never come out.
 Reasons mentioned: high investment price and delicate maintenance, resulting in a very risky return on investment.
-This is in particular linked to problems of fouling of the exchanger ... causing the performance of the module to drop.
+This is particularly linked to problems of fouling of the exchanger… causing the performance of the module to drop.

-In the (unlikely) probability of a commercialization, the price of the module alone would be between 5 and 7000 € for 1 to 2 kW electric, which seems reasonable but let's say 0.10 € per kWh, the module should run, in the best cases (5000 € for 2kWe): 25 000h for profitability by assuming free pellets, which of course is far from the case!
+In the (improbable) probability of commercialization, the price of the module alone would be between 5 and 7000 € for 1 to 2 kW electric, which seems reasonable but at say 0.10 € per kWh, the module should run, in the best possible way. cases (5000 € for 2kWe): 25 000h for profitability by assuming free pellets, which obviously is far from the case!

 KWB is therefore working on something much more promising according to him that we will talk a lot soon: a cogeneration micro wood gasifier that would completely replace the boiler!